meyermt/TheBestTradingSystem/README.md

 **From Command Line**

-1. From inside the `TheBestTradingSystem` dir, run `./gradlew :<sub-module>:shadowJar` (e.g., `./gradlew :admin-server:shadowJar`).
+1. From inside the `TheBestTradingSystem` dir, run `./gradlew :<sub-module>:shadowJar` (e.g., `./gradlew :admin-com.vam.server:shadowJar`).
 If you are building on a Windows command line, run `gradlew :<sub-module>:shadowJar`.
 This builds a JAR of the project that contains all of the source and dependency JARs.
 It places the JAR in `./<sub-module>/build/libs/<sub-module>-all.jar`.
 2. Run the sub-module with `java -jar <sub-module>/libs/<sub-module>-all.jar` (e.g., `java -jar trader/build/libs/trader-all.jar`).
 This makes each module pretty portable, as you can just copy the `-all.jar` around wherever you would like to run it.

 ## Refreshing Project in IntelliJ